 There are two worksheets dedicated to metrics: met HD and met MD (Figure 8).
 The structure of those worksheets is the same.
-Both contain among others information about labels (in English), names, owners, data types, domains, hierarchies and period types10.
-MD metrics labels are derived from HD components according to procedure described in section IV.2.
+Both contain among others information about labels (in English), names, owners, data types, domains, hierarchies and period

 Domain information is applicable only to enum:enumerationItemType metrics.
 Two additional columns are referenced in those cases: